trywingman/splunk-rum-cli/README.md

 * This tool is still under development, so the readme and source code are not yet complete

-# O11Y DEM CLI
+# Splunk RUM CLI

-The DEM CLI Tool helps developers upload Android mapping files, iOS dSYM files, and browser source map files to the Splunk O11y Cloud backend for deobfuscating stack traces.
-This tool is part of Splunk's Digital Experience Monitoring (DEM) suite.
+The Splunk RUM CLI helps developers upload Android mapping files, iOS dSYM files, and browser source map files to the Splunk Observability Cloud backend for deobfuscating stack traces.
+This tool is part of Splunk's Real User Monitoring (RUM) suite.

 ## Features